Im Yoon-ah: Early life and education

+Career

+2002–2004: Pre-debut activities

 In 2002, she was cast in the SM Saturday Open Casting Audition and spent five years "doing nothing but constant training" in singing, dancing and acting.
-Prior to debuting, Yoona was introduced to the public through various appearances in music videos and commercials; she first appeared in TVXQ's "Magic Castle" music video in December 2004.
-She made her official debut as a member of Girls' Generation in August 2007, becoming the "center" of the group.
+Prior to debuting, Im was introduced to the public through various appearances in music videos and commercials; she first appeared in TVXQ's "Magic Castle" music video in December 2004.